Traversing the China Pavilion at Epcot

 - Mexico Pavilion at Epcot

-Resorts Gal provides detailed reviews of the Walt Disney World Resorts.
+Resorts Gal focuses on coverage of the Walt Disney World Resorts.
 You might enjoy learning more about these hotels near Epcot:

 - Disney’s Beach Club Resort Review